SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Practice%20Center%209.JPG)

 	 You can create this report by chooosing "Data Summary" from the "Data" menu.

+  5. Stints Summary

+     This report combines the output of the stint report (see above) for all stints into one document.

 All these report documents are HTML-based and can be saved or printed using the context menu when right-clicking into the output area.